How To Winterize Your Home

-David Sanner Posted by: David Sanner 2 years ago
+Posted by: David Sanner 4 weeks ago

 Harsh winter weather can wreak havoc on your home, especially if you aren’t prepared.
 Winter temperatures, snow, and ice can begin in October and last until April some years in Northern Indiana!
+We want to make sure you know how to winterize your home and completely prepare for the upcoming season to reduce your risk of costly repairs whenever possible.

 Prepare Outside First

-• Clear all debris from your gutters
+- Clear all debris from your gutters

-• If you have pop up drains in your yard that are fed by the gutter/downspout system, ensure they are also clear of blockages.
+- If you have pop-up drains in your yard that are fed by the gutter/downspout system, ensure they are also clear of blockages.

-• Position downspouts away from your home’s foundation
+- Position downspouts away from your home’s foundation

-• Trim any tree branches hanging over your roof or tear your gutters
+- Trim any tree branches hanging over your roof or tear your gutters

-• Detach all garden hoses, drain them and store them indoors
+- Detach all garden hoses, drain them, and store them indoors

-• Shut off outdoor water valves, detach hoses, and insulate the faucets
+- Shut off outdoor water valves, detach hoses, and insulate the faucets

-• Use a high-quality caulk or foam sealant to fill any holes, cracks, or open seams you notice on your home’s exterior.
+- Use a high-quality caulk or foam sealant to fill any holes, cracks, or open seams you notice on your home’s exterior.

-• Place all outdoor furniture inside, including your grill.
+- Place all outdoor furniture inside, including your grill.
 If you still use a propane grill in winter, consider storing your fuel tank safely indoors away from harsh weather.

-• Turn off your sprinkler system until spring or have it winterized by a qualified contractor
+- Turn off your sprinkler system until spring or have it winterized by a qualified contractor

 Winterizing Tips For Indoors